|Table of Contents:|

 Apple’s Magic Mouse 2 offers all the advantages of the original—wireless operation, Multi-Touch support for macOS gestures, laser tracking and an ergonomic design—but adds a built-in rechargeable battery.
 For the ultimate in touch navigation without having to move your hand, the glass-surfaced Magic Trackpad 2 even includes support for Apple’s Force Touch feature.
 You can also use many third party Bluetooth mice with Apple computers.

 To ensure your Apple laptop or computer is able to download, web browse and stream at full speed, make sure your home is outfitted with an 802.11ac Wi-Fi router.
+To take advantage of the latest high-speed Wi-Fi in new Apple products that’s also optimized for multiple connections, consider upgrading to a Wi-Fi 6 router.
 For ease of use and maximum coverage, you may want to consider a mesh Wi-Fi system instead of a traditional, single-point Wi-Fi router.

 Take the Next Step and Find The Right Apple Computer